kohler/hotcrp/devel/manual/hotcrapi.md

 (`hct_KYy...`), whereas a command line like `php batch/hotcrapi.php -s s25` would contact `https://sigcomm25.hotcrp.com` with token `hct_aep...`.

+## `test`

+Use the `test` subcommand to check your configuration and API token. `php batch/hotcrapi.php test` will contact the site you specify and print `Success` if the connection succeeds.
+The command’s exit status is 0 on success and 1 on failure.
+Options change what’s printed; `-q` will print nothing (use the exit status to determine whether the connection succeeded), `--email` will print the user email who owns the token, and `--roles` will print the user email and any roles that user has on the given site.

 ## `paper`

 Use the `paper` subcommand to fetch, modify, or delete submissions from a site.